Best Banks for Small Business Loans

 In-person support and networking opportunities: Your local bank may provide educational classes or offer in-person support to take your business to the next level.

-Strict requirements: Traditional lenders typically like to see a good to excellent credit score, along with a steady income, at least one to two years in business, assets and more.
+Strict eligibility requirements: Traditional lenders typically like to see a good to excellent credit score, along with a steady income, at least one to two years in business, assets and more.

 Extra paperwork: Some banks require you to apply in person with a paper application.
 You may also need to provide additional paperwork during the underwriting process.